-The Automotive Technology courses are clustered into certificates.
+The Automotive Mechanics Technology program courses are clustered into certificates.
 Each certificate provides a set of marketable workplace skills.
 This two-year degree program is primarily designed to begin every other fall.
-However, on the off years, it is possible for students to enter the program by taking selected major courses and general education courses that will apply toward degree completion.
+However, on the off years, it is possible for students to enter the program by taking selected major courses and general education courses that will apply toward the certificate or degree completion.